DevDecoder/HIDDevices/readme.md

 # Controllers

 To make devices simpler to consume, the library contains a `Controller` concept, effectively a device definition.
-These are easy to define using attributes (see [Gamepad](HIDDevices/Controllers/Gamepad.cs) for a complete example).
+These are easy to define using attributes.
+See [Gamepad](HIDDevices/Controllers/Gamepad.cs) for a complete example, however, this uses raw identifiers for the usages due to the decision to not force inclusion of the usage tables.
+In your own code you can use the corresponding encoded types, as we do below.

 To create a new Controller definition, extend the `Controller` class and add zero or more `DeviceAttribute` attributes optionally.
 The specified `DeviceAttribute`s must be satisfied for a `Device` to match the controller. `DeviceAttribute`